CLOSE SEARCH

 The key features of an agency agreement include:

-• Payment: The agent typically earns a commission for selling the principal's products or services and any other structure for compensating the agent for their services, including retainer fees, or performance-based bonuses.
+Payment - typically commission for selling the principal's products or services but can also include other methods to remunerate the agent for their services, including retainer fees, or performance-based bonuses.

-• Risk: The principal bears the commercial risk and direct responsibility for transactions with customers.
+Risk - the usual starting point is that the principal bears the commercial risk and ultimate legal responsibility for transactions with customers.

-• Regular Communication: Open communication channels between the principal and agent should be established to discuss marketing strategies, identify local trends, and address any concerns.
+Regular communication - communication and reporting obligations between the principal and agent should be established to discuss marketing strategies, identify local trends, and address any concerns.

-• Good faith: Both the principal and agent have a duty to act dutifully and in good faith.
+Good faith - including a clear contractual obligation on both principal and agent to act in good faith.

-• Information: Both parties have obligations to provide information to the other.
-The agent should report on prospects, sales, and other relevant feedback, and the principal should provide the agent with the necessary information and assets to generate sales.
+Information - the agent should be required to formally report on prospects, sales, and other relevant feedback, and the principal should provide the agent with the necessary information and assets to generate sales.

-• Financial Losses: The agent's negligence or mismanagement could result in financial losses for the principal, such as lost sales or damaged reputation.
+Financial losses - an agent's negligence or mismanagement could result in financial losses for the principal, such as lost sales or damaged reputation.
+An indemnity may be something the principal demands is included.

-• Dispute Resolution: Outline a clear mechanism for resolving disputes, such as mediation, arbitration, or litigation.
+Dispute resolution - a clear mechanism for resolving disputes, such as mediation, arbitration, or litigation.

 In the UK, the Commercial Agents (Council Directive) Regulations 1993 provide specific protections for commercial agents.
 These protections can include notice periods for termination, compensation payable following termination, and restrictions on the agent's ability to compete with the principal.